 When to sell a share will be different for every investor.
-The reason is that for every person, who wants to sell the share, someone else wants to buy the same share.
-When there are more sellers than buyers, the price will fall and when there are more buyers than sellers the price will rise.
+The reason is that for every person, who wants to sell a share, someone else wants to buy the same share.
+When there are more sellers than buyers, the price will fall and when there are move buyers than sellers the price will rise.
 Each person, holding a share, will need to make a decision – sell, hold, or buy more.
 The reason for differences include:

 - You need the money for personal living expenses or you want to invest that money elsewhere regardless of what is happening to the share price.

 - You have good profits and you want to keep these profits in case the price does not recover.

 - The price of the share has fallen below your stop loss and you want to limit losses.